rbind/blog.jemu.name/content/post/2019-09-05-bookdown-is-neat-and-automation-is-hard.md

 ```

 and it's kind of ugly.
 What this does is "if there's not an executable at `$HOME/bin/phantomjs`, execute this `Rscript` command to install it using the `webshot` package".
 In general, `phantomjs` is required if you're using some kind of [htmlwidget](https://www.htmlwidgets.org/) in your book, but also render non-interactive output like PDF or epub – it basically makes a snapshot of your widget and pastes the image into your book.
 The first bit of the command is a bash test expression, checking if there's an executable.
-Read up on tests/conditions/logic in bash if you're interested, or accept that this is a thing that we did.
+Read up on tests/conditions/logic in bash if you're interested, or accept that this is a thing that we did [^2].

-^[It should also be noted that this command is set up so that the overall exit status is `0` in either case, because otherwise travis would consider the build failed, which is kind of annoying.]
+[^2]: It should also be noted that this command is set up so that the overall exit status is `0` in either case, because otherwise travis would consider the build failed, which is kind of annoying.

 Anyway – why did we do this again?
 Well, we told travis to cache `$HOME/bin` for us, where `phantomjs` gets installed to, and we don't want to download and install `phantomjs` every time we trigger a build, so this seems like a neat way to solve that issue.

 Anyway, now travis is building your book in two formats, sequentially, and deploys it to GitHub Pages and everything is awesome and you'll never have to worry about anything ev– aaaand it broke.